GoogleCloudPlatform/DataflowTemplates/v2/protegrity-data-tokenization/README.md

 the supported sources, tokenize data with external API calls to Protegrity Data Security Gateway (DSG), and write data into one of the supported sinks.

-Supported data formats:
+Supported data formats:beamtemplate_cloudbuild

 - JSON
 - CSV
-- AVRO
+- Avro

 Supported input sources: